kdews/s-latissima-genome/README.md

 Resulting filtered genomes will be tabulated next to species names in `filt_species_table.txt`.
 A curve of filtered length and contig number for the species of interest will be saved to `<species_of_interest>_filtering.png`.

 Violin plots of contig sizes before and after filtering will be saved in `scaffold_sizes_violin.png`.

 ![alt text](Saccharina_latissima_filtering.png)

 ![alt text](scaffold_sizes_violin.png)

-## 4. Multi-species whole genome alignment with Cactus Progressive Aligner
+## 4. Multi-species whole genome alignment with [Progressive Cactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/progressive.md)
 ### Prune brown macroalgae phylogeny to include only species in analysis
 Default
 [tree](https://ars.els-cdn.com/content/image/1-s2.0-S1055790319300892-mmc1.txt)